agsb/milliForth-RiscV/README.md

 The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth
-(state, toin, last, here, sptr, dptr, heap, tail).
+(state, toin, last, here, sptr, dptr, head, tail).

 ## Postpone Hack

+__while 'tick is not in the compiled dictionary__

 Forth standart have postone, instead of compile, and [compile].

 Charles Moore, in 1974 [^8] make use of precedence of word and STATE, to control between "always execute" STATE (0), "compile or execute" STATE (1), "always compile" STATE(2), using a extra STATE and a flag for precedence.

 | situation | STATE | precedence 0 | precedence 1 | precedence 2 |